EtienneLm/HelpMe-Repo/README.md

 **"Language" IntelliSense**: Replace "Language" with the Programming language of your choice.
 Advanced autocompletion and IntelliSense for development.

+To install an extension:
+1. Open the **Extensions** view (Ctrl+Shift+X).
+2. Search for the desired extension.
+3. Click "Install."
+4. Restart VsCode.

 ---

 ## KeyBindings ⌨️